javier-santuy/javier-santuy/README.md

 # Javier Santuy Muñoz

-Hello! 👋 I’m a **Data Analyst** passionate about digging like a detective 🕵️‍♂️ into data to find what it is hidding.
-This aproach helps me to understand and solve real-world problems.
-I’ve been working creating dashboards to visualize what its important using tools like BigQuery, Looker, and Jupyter Notebooks to make my analysis. <br><br>
+Hello! 👋 I’m a **Data Analyst** who loves digging into data like a detective 🕵️‍♂️ to figure out what's hidden.
+This approach helps me understand and solve real-world problems.
+I’ve been working on creating dashboards to highlight the key insights, using tools like BigQuery, Looker, and Jupyter Notebooks for my analysis. <br><br>

 📚 **What You’ll Find in My Repository**